 - Applicants must provide their CV and a cover letter responding to the selection criteria.

 - Accessible Arts values and promotes diversity and inclusion in our workplace and encourages people with disability, First Nations people and people of diverse cultural backgrounds, sexualities and gender identities to apply.

 - Applications close at 9am on Monday 28 June 2021 and must be emailed to firstname.lastname@example.org

 - For enquiries about this position, please contact Morwenna Collett (Interim CEO) on email@example.com or +61 2 9251 6499.

 We’re looking for NSW-based arts practitioners with disability or who are d/Deaf to become Accessible Arts Advisors.
 As an Advisor, you will work with us on various projects relating to disability, access and the arts.
 We would also draw on your expertise for a range of projects, to make the arts more accessible across NSW.

 From time to time we come across artists with disability who are keen to be mentored, in such areas as visual art, writing and performance.
 If you are a willing mentor or a keen mentee, then contact us at firstname.lastname@example.org and put Mentoring Opportunities in the subject line.

-Our small and dedicated team of volunteers make an enormous contribution to all that we do.
+Our small and dedicated team of volunteers make an enormous contribution to what we do.

-We offer a range of opportunities in our organisation to volunteer and exchange skills and knowledge.
+We offer a range of volunteer opportunities in our organisation, which also helps volunteers develop a new range of skills and broaden their knowledge.
 Volunteers may be recruited to assist with one off events, and for long-term appointments.

 We strongly encourage people with disability to apply.